 Having a creative space where team members can destress or even set up meetings is one way to boost creative juices.
 When there is a designated room for team members to collaborate, they are more than motivated to think and work together on tasks.

-The management can create such innovative space by bringing in some non traditional furniture and equipment in the workspace.
+The management can create such innovative space by bringing in some non traditional office furniture and equipment in the workspace.
 These may include bean bags, pool tables, or even a refrigerator filled with ice-cold beverages.
 Remember that these rooms are for brainstorming and team collaboration, so a well-lit and open space will work wonders.

 7. Set a regular brainstorming day.

 Team brainstorm is an effective way to gather the team and open up doors for suggestions.
 When you set a regular brainstorming day, employees will have an avenue to voice out their creative ideas.
 This also shows how a company values employees’ worth.
+You can use the help of a whiteboard tool to write down all the ideas.

 When suggestions are chosen, the management can provide an incentive for that person to display gratitude for the help.